risc0/risc0/website/api_versioned_docs/version-0.19/zkvm/tutorials/hello-world.md

 cargo run --release
 ```

-If your program printed the `"Hello, world!"` and the [receipt] verification was a success, **congratulations**!
+If your program printed out the `"Hello, world!"` and the [receipt] verification was a success, **congratulations**!

-You can try how a verification fails by substituting the last line in the code above with:
+You can try how a verification fails by adding the following line to the code above:

 ```rust
 receipt.verify([42u32; 8]).expect("Receipt verification failed!");
 ```

-And re-running the program, as *ImageID* provided to verifier is invalid, the verification should fail.
-Still, if you run the program with [dev-mode] turned on, that still would work as in this mode a [*fake*] receipt is generated which is always verified successfully:
+When you re-run the program, as *ImageID* provided to verifier is invalid, it should panic because of the failed verification.
+However, if you run the program with [dev-mode] turned on, that still would work as in this mode a [*fake*] receipt is generated which is always verified successfully:

 ```bash
 RISC0_DEV_MODE=true cargo run --release